We went back to San Antonio for Christmas. Here’s a selection of the photos I took.

-I’m an artist working on an immersive film for Apple Vision Pro.
-I’m documenting the process here.
+I’m an artist making zines and video.
+Maybe games one day.
+Maybe all that together.
+Currently obsessed with creating an immersive film for Apple Vision Pro.
+I’m documenting it all here.
 I also publish a zine about what I’m making.

 Super informative interview.
 This covers all the stuff I’ve been learning on my own over the last 8 months.